uniscale/demo-net-backend/readme.md

-# Demo solution Java backend
+# Demo solution .NET backend

 ## How to run